ryvoxr/notebook/school/college/carnegie-mellon.md

 have gained just by writing code.

 Ethically, I support free software and reject the use of non-free and privacy-invasive software.
-Free software, as the Free Software Foundation proclaims, is a matter of liberty, not price.
-Nearly all of the software I use is free and I share the message of freedom in technology with others.
+As the Free Software Foundation proclaims, "Free softwarre is a matter of liberty, not price."
+Nearly all of the software I use is free and I aim to spread this message of freedom with others.